mark-watson/hy-lisp-python-book/manuscript/datastores.md

 =>
 ~~~~~~~~

-### Using Relational Database as a Backend for rdflib

-I am not going to cover using a non-default rdflib backend, but if you want to be able to load large RDF data sets and persist the data then you can use the SQLAlchemy plugin extension.

-First, install the Python SQLAlchemy RDF library:

-        pip install rdflib_sqlalchemy

-Then, follow the test examples at the [rdflib-sqlalchemy](https://github.com/RDFLib/rdflib-sqlalchemy) github repository.
+Using RDFLIB with in-memoery RDF triple storage is very convenient with small or mid-size RDF data sets as long as initializing the data store by reading a local file containing RDF triples is a fast operation.
 If I need to use large RDF data sets I prefer to not use rdflib and instead use SPARQL to access a free or open source standalone RDF data store like [OpenLink Virtuoso](https://en.wikipedia.org/wiki/Virtuoso_Universal_Server) or [GraphDB™ Free Edition](https://www.ontotext.com/products/graphdb/graphdb-free/).
 I also like and recommend the commercial AllegroGraph and Stardog RDF server products.

 ## Wrap-up